nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### Command class:
-The `Command` class takes in inputs from users and executes relevant functions based on the inputs of the users.
+The `Command` class takes in inputs from users and executes the relevant functions based on the inputs of the users.
 It consists of public methods such as `isInvalidTodo` and `executeCommand`.

 Step 1.
 The `Command` class takes in a `command` and a `toDo` item and